debalin/devops-provision-exercise/README.md

 I have used the AWS SDK for Node.js and mainly used the `runInstances` and `describeInstances` calls.
 The instances created are always based off Ubuntu images and have an instance type of "t2.micro".
 A key pair (the name of which you have to provide) will be used to login later into the server that you just created.

+#### Description about the EC2 service in Amazon

+For many data intensive tasks nowadays, we need a lot of computing power, which may not be available to us all the time.
+Amazon provides a solution for that with EC2 (Elastic Computing Cloud).
+This is a scalable computing service in the Amazon cloud.
+Basically, you provision hardware as and when required by you, without worrying about the setting up costs and/or efforts that are required.
+You can also provision the operating systems of your choosing in those machines that you have provisioned for yourself.
+Thus, you can build up your own dev/production environment remotely, without ever physically having seen that machine.
+There are also various ways of configuring the region of the instance, network, security policies, provisioning, etc through various SDKs and a REST API, thus making it really easy to do DevOps related work with your virtual server instances.

 #### Screencast

 A full demo of the AWS functions can be found here: https://youtu.be/b_Duh8ARV3A.